-Our Sherpa Guide: is a professional mountaineering guide with experience in conducting in high altitude around the Himalaya, including first aid training and in-depth knowledge of the local flora, fauna and general environment preservation.
-He will help as the interpreter with the local population.
+Our Sherpa Guide: is a professional mountaineering guide with experience in conducting high altitude around the Himalaya, including first aid training and in-depth knowledge of the local flora, fauna and general environment preservation.
+He will help as an interpreter with the local population.
 He is ensuring your safety and is ensuring that everything is running accordingly to the program.
 Our Sherpa Guide together with the assistant guide will secure the necessary technical parts of the peak for climbing and support the group while climbing.
 He plays a vital role in taking care of the participants' needs, supervising the staff and assuring the safety requirements and leading the members all the way through the trekking and during the climbing period, providing you with interesting information about the mountains, the culture, and traditions of this part of Nepal.
 He also makes sure that the rubbish properly managed, and the route is kept clean throughout the whole Trip.
-Though WILD YAK EXPEDITIONS is in charge of the booking of the majority of the lodges, it is the Guide responsibility to ensure that the lodges are convenient and the food of good quality.
+Though WILD YAK EXPEDITIONS is in charge of the booking of the majority of the lodges, it is the Guide's responsibility to ensure that the lodges are convenient and the food of good quality.
 WILD YAK EXPEDITIONS will frequently be informed about the progression of the group during the trekking/climbing experience.

 Our Climbing Sherpa (assistant guide): Our assistant guide also has a government license but must work as an assistant guide during some time to become a company approved Guide.
 He assists our Sherpa Guide with all the essential duties, ensuring the safety and checking that the performance of the group runs smoothly, as well during the trekking than during the climbing.

-Our Kitchen Team: is composed of a cook and kitchen boys (depending the number of participants).
+Our Kitchen Team: is composed of a cook and kitchen boys (depending on the number of participants).
 Its role is to provide excellent food to the members, by respecting the fundamental principles of hygiene and ensure that the campsite is comfortable.
-The kitchen boy(s) is/are assisting the cook by cleaning the dishes, getting the water and ensuring that the campground is kept clean.
+The kitchen boy(s) is/are assisting the cook by cleaning the dishes, getting the water, and ensuring that the campground is kept clean.
 The Cook manages the campsite while the participants are on the mountain.

-Our Porters: WILD YAK EXPEDITIONS has it own reliable porters.
+Our Porters: WILD YAK EXPEDITIONS has it, own reliable porters.
 It is their responsibility to carry your luggage during the trekking with proper handling standards.

 WILD YAK EXPEDITIONS is very concerned about the porters.
 We support and respect the porters' rights and have high standards to make sure that they treated well.
-We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses and medical insurances.
+We pay them a fair salary, including a bonus and providing them with good food allowances, clothes, shoes, sunglasses, and medical insurances.

 In some places where the porters usually replaced by yaks, it is the responsibility of the yak driver ("yak man") to ensure that the transportation of material carried in an appropriate manner.